 Key Messages

-These guidelines provide the user with accessible resources to effectively and confidently provide early care for the critically injured patient.
-The guideline is evidence based, has followed the AGREE II methodology for guideline development and is under the auspice of the Victorian State Trauma Committee.1
+This guideline provides the user with accessible resources to work successfully within a team to provide care effectively and confidently for critically injured patients.
+This provides up-to- date information for frontline healthcare clinicians.
+The guideline has followed the AGREE II methodology for guideline development and is under the auspice of the Trauma System Advisory Committee (TSAC)(1)

 Clinical emphasis points